 More Internet of XYZ terms

 There are plenty of other variations on the same themes we’ve defined here.
 The Internet of Things, Data and Services (IoTDS) is a typical term of Industry 4.0.
-Some people talk about the Internet of Medical Things (IoMT), some talk about the Internet of Things and Services (IoTS) and an industrial company, ABB, coined a term, Internet of Things, Services and People (IoTSP).
+Some people talk about the Internet of Medical Things (IoMT) or the Internet of Healthcare Things (IoHT), some talk about the Internet of Things and Services (IoTS) and an industrial company, ABB, coined a term, Internet of Things, Services and People (IoTSP).

 And there even more than the ones we mentioned.
 Believe us: there will pop up more new terms as the Internet of Things matures and keeps growing (faster and faster) in practice.